MoHoushmand/mo/quantum_computers/superconducting_qubits/superconducting_qubits_op.md

 ## Question 1: Bell pair creation

-$0.0 / 1.0$ point (graded)
 A vital part in the creation of any entanglement is the use of a two qubit gate.
 Without such operations, entanglement is not possible.
 The two qubit gate that we use for Bell pair creation is the familiar CNOT gate.

-In the video on two qubit gates, Adriaan explained that we can implement the CPHASE gate (also known as the CZ gate) on the transmon qubits.
+We can implement the CPHASE gate (also known as the CZ gate) on the transmon qubits.
 This is of course different than the CNOT, but we can get from the one to the other using only single qubit operations.
 You can refer back to the ket notation video from module 1 to review 2 qubit operations.
 Also be sure to check quiz, because one of those questions might look very familiar (it is not quite the same though, so watch out!).
 Which of the following operations implements a CNOT (with the first qubit as the control qubit), using only a CZ gate and single qubit operations?